 Canada Immigration: Explore Your Options

-Despite the global coronavirus pandemic, Canada has set a target of welcoming over 400,000 new immigrants per year, beginning in 2021 and is on track to achieve this goal.
+Despite the global coronavirus pandemic, Canada has set a target of welcoming over 400,000 new immigrants each year, between 2021-2023.

 Canada offers one of the world's most open and dynamic immigration systems.
 There are over 100 different Canadian immigration pathways for skilled workers, business people, and families.
 This comprehensive CanadaVisa page helps you explore which options may be best for you.